google/gapid/DEVDOC.md

 ./kokoro/presubmit/presubmit.sh
 ```

-## Setup Golang development
+## Setup Go development

-This project contains Golang code, but it does not have the file hierarchy of
+This project contains Go code, but it does not have the file hierarchy of
-regular Golang projects (this is due to the use of Bazel as a build system).
+regular Go projects (this is due to the use of Bazel as a build system).
 The `cmd/gofuse` utility enables to re-create the file hierarchy expected by Go
 tools: